Eco-Friendly Travel: The How-To’s of Sustainable Tourism

 The 6 Best Eco-Friendly Travel Tips

-Want to be a more sustainable tourist but unsure where to start?
-Never fear!
-We've collected our favourite tips for how to be a green traveler, from bringing your own reusable containers to offseting your carbon dioxide output through charitable donations.
+Want to be a more eco-friendly tourist but unsure where to start?
+We've collected our favourite tips for greener travel, from bringing your own reusable containers to offseting your carbon dioxide output through charitable donations.
 No matter where your environmental passion lies—climate change, deforestation, threatened coral reefs—there are easy steps you can take to reducing your impact and traveling responsibly.

 1. Unplug and turn off

 Waste not, want not.
 Before you leave for a trip be sure to switch off all lights and unplug everything in your home that could be sapping “phantom” electricity.
 Unplugging things like laptop chargers or game consoles before your holiday can conserve energy while saving you money on your electric bill!
-Unplugging doesn’t just apply to your pre-trip routine: before you head out for a day of sightseeing on a city trip or relaxing on the beach while on your trip, be sure to turn off the lights and unplug chargers in your accommodation as well.
+Unplugging doesn’t just apply to your pre-trip routine: before you head out for a day of sightseeing on a city trip or relaxing on the beach, be sure to turn off the lights and unplug chargers in your accommodation as well.

 2. Be transport-savvy